Have a cuppa ...

 “Coke?
 Beer?
 Gin and tonic?
 I make a mean one.”

-He sipped and said, “Aaah!
-That hits it just right.”
+He sipped and said, "Aaah!
+That hits the spot."

 “May I?” as he stretched his long legs and leaned back on the couch.